coqui-ai/STT-models/spanish/jaco-polyglot/MODEL_CARD.md

-# Model card for Welsh STT
+# Model card for Spanish STT

 Jump to section: